-7.1.
+7.000 urse objectives (provided by the specific competencies grid) 7.1.
 Main objective Being able to understand portfolio management and investment (Institutional Investment Management).
 Acquiring knowledge regarding the main issues that play an important role in Behavioural Finance and Personal Investing.
 7.2.
-Specific objectives risk framework (tracking error and VaR) Explain the importance of behavioral finance Study academic articles in the field of behavioral finance Reflect on the differences between neo-classical behavior and behavior in practice Explain these differences in terms of behavioral biases.
+Specific objectives On completion of the course, the students will be able to: Discuss, explain and compare the various theoretical aspects of institutional investment management as found in the field's literature.
+Comprehend and critically assess the practical application of institutional investment management theory in the investment management/ asset liability management (ALM) sector ranging from banks to insurance companies and pension funds; Design and implement an institutional investment management process where evaluating the complex of interrelated aspects of the institutional investment environment using data and relevant financial research methods.
+Manage an institutional investment mandate based on serious gaming within a predetermined risk framework (tracking error and VaR) Explain the importance of behavioral finance Study academic articles in the field of behavioral finance Reflect on the differences between neo-classical behavior and behavior in practice Explain these differences in terms of behavioral biases.